 How I manage my business finances

-- My business accounts
+My business accounts

 (For payroll I use a company called Gusto - Payroll can be a nightmare and they've made it sooooo easy - I love them!)

-As my business has been growing, I needed a proper strategy to align the management of my business finances and while I'm not yet following the advanced profit first approach, I will be soon as I'm getting there.
+To set up these accounts above, I leveraged the approach from the Profit First book by Mike Michalowicz that I highly recommend.
+As my business continues to grow, I need a proper strategy to align the management of my business finances.
+While I'm not yet following the advanced profit-first approach, I will be soon as I'm getting there.

-From a business money management perspective, I use Quickbooks to sync the transactions in my accounts (and for my accountant) and to manage my business budget, I use my own worksheets, (Yup I love my excel).
+From a business money management perspective, I use Quickbooks to sync the transactions in my accounts (and for my accountant), and to manage my business budget, I use my own worksheets, (Yup I love my excel).